Table of Contents

 Reward based training is thought to lead to a greater sense of hope in the dog, where, despite occasional disappointment, on balance, they come to expect more surprise and a greater sense of security in their environment (9).
 Therefore, reward based training has been proven to be one of the most effective dog training methods

-Bottom Line: Compared to punishment based training, research shows that reward based dog training approach can lead to a greater sense of security in your dog and less problem behaviors in the future.
+Bottom Line: Compared to punishment based training, research shows that reward-based dog training can lead to a greater sense of security in your dog and fewer problem behaviors in the future.